-- Place all controls in neutral.
-Stop engine.
-Remove the ignition key.
-Wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - Follow good shop practices: - Keep service area clean and dry. - Be sure electrical outlets and tools are properly grounded.
+- 3. Place all controls in neutral.
+Stop engine and remove ignition key.
+Wait for all moving parts to stop before servicing, adjusting, repairing. - 4.
+Keep hands, feet, hair and clothing away from all moving and/or rotating parts.

-- Use adequate light for the job at hand. - Keep hands, feet, hair and clothing away from all moving and/or rotating parts. - Be sure there is plenty of ventilation.
+- 5. Replace parts with genuine factory replacements to restore your equipment to original specifications. - Convey-All Industries Inc. will not be responsible for injuries or damages caused by the use of unapproved parts and/or accessories. - Make sure there is plenty of ventilation.
 Never operate the engine in a closed building.
-The exhaust fumes may cause asphyxiation. - Clear the area of bystanders, especially children, when carrying out any maintenance and repairs or making any adjustments. - Before resuming work, install and secure all guards when maintenance work is completed. - Keep safety decals clean.
+The exhaust fumes may cause asphyxiation. - 7.
+Clear the area of bystanders, especially children, when carrying out any maintenance and repairs or making any adjustments. - Before resuming work, install and secure all guards when maintenance work is completed. - 9.
+Keep safety decals clean.
 Replace any sign that is damaged or not clearly visible.